Nyctophilus geoffroyi: Behaviour

 As ambient temperature decreases below the thermoneutral zone, metabolic rate increases.
-In Tasmania when temperatures reach 15 degrees Celsius and below they will enter torpor.
+In Tasmania, when temperatures reach 15 degrees Celsius and below they will enter torpor.
 A study from the Journal of Comparative Physiology found that "the first evidence that Australian long-eared bats exhibit similar thermal characteristics and patterns of torpor to their relatives from the northern hemisphere" and "… was used frequently and reduced energy expenditure substantially it appears that it plays a central role in the biology of Australian microbats."

 Reproduction

 In November the commencement of spermatogenesis takes place in males, this peaks in March and ends in May.
 The epididymides hold the sperm as the testes retreat.
 Mating is usually initiated in April, with the female then using the oviduct and the uterine lining to retain sperm over the winter.
-In late August to September ovulation and fertilisation takes place, with gestation lasting between 72 to 93 days.
+In late August to September ovulation and fertilisation takes place, with gestation lasting between 72 and 93 days.
 In late October through to November (later in lower latitudes and elevations) births take place, the mother often producing twins.
 The young can fly by December and lactation ceases in early February.
 Observations in Tasmania has reported shorted lactation periods.
 Mature females may not give birth every year.
 This species has demonstrated sperm competition.